-• Insufficient knowledge of proper utilization of ITNs which requires among other things a willingness in institute changes community life-styles

-• Lack of national (large scale) studies/surveys on ITNs utilization for better BCC/IEC (Behavior Change Communication/Information Education Communication)

-• Shortage of skilled health workers (HW) for the national malaria control program (at regional and district levels)

-- The government needs to remove taxes and tariffs completely. - Better design and customization of ITN colors and shapes - Maintaining a high level of LLIN coverage through timely replacement of damaged or wornout LLINs.

-• Establish a user-response system for LINs efficacy- by eliciting comments from the general public

-• Undertake a though analysis of mosquito behavior (e.g. whether or not it is an early biter) and also sleeping behavior

-- Ongoing implementation of policy is highly technical with high operational cost - The malaria control program is labor intensive and requires specialized equipment
+- Insufficient knowledge of ITN usage which requires changes in community life-styles - Lack of national (large scale) studies/surveys on ITNs utilization - Shortage of skilled health workers (HW) for the national malaria control program (at regional and district levels) - The government needs to remove taxes and tariffs completely. - Better design and customization of ITN colors and shapes - Maintaining a high level of LLIN coverage through timely replacement of damaged or wornout LLINs. - Establish a user-response system for LINs efficacy- by eliciting comments from the general public. - Undertake a though analysis of mosquito behavior (e.g. whether or not it is an early biter) and its sleeping behavior - The malaria control program is labor intensive and requires specialized equipment